 If you need to get statistics reports that include user identifiers - e.g. to plug data into another system for any reason - then you can.
-There are certain things that should be considered before you set the reportable flag on something like the username or email address though.
+There are certain things that should be considered before you set the reportable flag on something personally identifiable like the username or email address though:

-- This is your data, so marking userID data as reportable is your decision
+- This is your data, so marking user-specific data as reportable is your decision

-- This is your data, so marking userID data as reportable is your responsibility - e.g. you need to comply with all relevant data protection legislation
+- This is your data, so marking user-specific data as reportable is your responsibility - you need to comply with all relevant data protection legislation

 - The reportable flag on an attribute is on or off for your entire domain, and every OpenAthens account has a username and email address

 Because the flag is all or nothing, a user withholding consent could mean you have to turn it off for everyone.
-There are things in the pipeline that will be able to help with this, but your choices at the moment are basically:
+There are things in the pipeline that will be able to help with this, but if this is something that is likely to come up for you, your choices at the moment are basically:

-- set a different attribute as reportable and only populate data for your patrons who have consented.
+- set a non-mandatory attribute as reportable and only populate data for your patrons who have consented.

 - get the data you need to break down things by into OpenAthens and have us do the aggregation.